Zeehan: European naming

 On 24 November 1642, Dutch explorer Abel Tasman became the first European explorer to sight and document the Heemskirk and West Coast Ranges.
 Tasman sailed his ships close to the coastal area which today encompasses the Southwest Conservation Area, south of Macquarie Harbour, but was unable to send a landing party ashore due to poor weather and did not make contact with any South West Tasmanian groups.
 In their circumnavigation of Tasmania between 1798 and 1799, George Bass and Matthew Flinders named the Heemskirk Ranges mountains Mount Heemskirk and Mount Zeehan after Tasman's ships, the warship Heemskerck (itself named after Jacob van Heemskerck, whose surname means "from Heemskerk") and the 200 tonnes fluyt Zeehaen (Old Dutch for "Sea Rooster") in honour of Tasman's voyage of exploration.
-Although Dutch in origin, Bass and Flinder's Anglicised naming of Mount Heemskirk and Mount Zeehan created some of the oldest British place names in Tasmania.
+Although Dutch in origin, Bass and Flinders' Anglicised naming of Mount Heemskirk and Mount Zeehan created some of the oldest British place names in Tasmania.
 (Note: Only a few Dutch place names in Tasmania originate from Tasman's 1642 voyage.
 Although some place names originate from Bruni d'Entrecasteaux's French expedition in 1792, most place names were not assigned in Van Diemen's Land until after the settlement of Hobart Town at Risdon Cove in 1803.
 It was not until after the 1815 discovery of Macquarie Harbour by explorer and mariner James Kelly that many place names on the West Coast were assigned.)